timely & PRACTICAL

 A massive transition is underway as major populations in emerging economies access modern infrastructure.
 This is a time of great challenge and opportunity as unprecedented demand is placed on healthcare, education, water, food, transportation and energy.
-At their foundation is power, and we need to transform how we produce it in order to protect the planet while advancing a more abundant future for all.
+At their foundation is power, and we need to transform how we produce it in order to protect the planet while advancing a more abundant and equitable future for all.

 Fusion energy is the clean power at the center of stars.
 Mastered here on earth, its unique advantages will rapidly disrupt carbon-based fuels to become the primary form of baseload power on the planet.

 The stellarator is a fusion power system that uses magnetic fields to confine ionized gas to fusion conditions using fuel obtained from water.
 Its inherently practical features make it highly attractive to utilities for 24/7 baseload operation that can be deployed almost anywhere.
 Under development by various nations, the stellarator has been making tremendous strides in recent years towards the goal of generating surplus power, the Kittyhawk moment for fusion.

 Type One Energy is founded by experts and technology from the University of Wisconsin, a world leader in stellarator R&D, and MELTIO, a major innovator in advanced manufacturing, with the mission to provide clean, affordable fusion power to every city across the globe.
 In collaboration with its public and private partners, Type One bridges lab-to-market by uniting the outstanding operation of the stellarator with breakthroughs in theory, additive manufacturing, and high temperature superconducting magnets for an economical fusion power plant deployed worldwide in the shortest amount of time.